-If you want to invest in stocks, then the first step is to sign up to an online broker.
+Then the first step is always to sign up to an online broker.
 Stock brokers allow users to buy, sell, and trade stocks in a variety of ways – with some platforms supporting options such as CFD trading, ETFs, mutual funds, ISAs, and other financial products.

 A beginners’ guide to investing in the stock market